FlyinPancake/hoth-os/PORTS.md

 ## Notes
 - User-installed apps can have their ports customized during the `hjust <app> install` wizard
 - Cockpit port cannot be changed as it's a system service
-- Homepage defaults to 8090 but prompts during installation
+- Glance defaults to 8090 but prompts during installation